godaner/brokerc/README.md

 # Brokerc
-brokerc is a cross-platform publish and subscribe command line client tool, including mqtt client, amqp client, http client.
+brokerc is a cross-platform publish and subscribe command line client tool, including mqtt client, amqp client, http client, kafka client.
 # Install
 To install the library, follow the classical: